Pork Belly Burnt Ends In the Oven

 Tender and smoky, these pork belly burnt ends literally melt in your mouth.
-When I make them everyone always begs for the recipe!
+We refer to them as carnivore candy in our house, and everyone begs for the recipe at BBQs.
+Make in the oven or on the grill.

 This main dish goes great alongside sides like pasta salad or Mexican Street Corn Salad.

-Burnt Ends may sound like something you’d toss to the dogs, but these tender morsels are a true BBQ delicacy.
-Make them for your next BBQ and watch them disappear!
+Burnt Ends may sound like something you'd toss to the dogs, but these tender morsels are a true BBQ delicacy.
+Make these pork belly burnt ends for your next BBQ and watch them disappear!
+They are amazing on their own.
+Or try adding to sandwiches, nachos, and even baked beans.
+They're perfect for family BBQs, lazy summer weekends, and Father's Day.
+Best of all they can be made on the grill or in the oven.
+Love pork?
+Try my fried pork sandwich next.

-- Dry Rub: I’ll list the ingredients for the one I used below.
-Your favorite dry rub homemade or store bought can be substituted.
+- Dry Rub: Your favorite dry rub, homemade or store-bought, can be substituted.

 - BBQ Sauce: I like Sweet Baby Rays best.
 Homemade BBQ sauce is also fantastic with these.

-- Brown sugar: I live a sweet and spicy combination.
+- Brown sugar: I love a sweet and spicy combination.
+When you measure it, pack it down in the cup.

 - Smoked Paprika: Made from smoked peppers, it has a unique flavor different from standard paprika.